ValeMel/stylegan/README.md

 . translation and rotation equivariance: in StyleGAN2, distortion of faces when being shifted or rotated; here solved in 2 configurations of the network: StyleGAN3-T and StyleGAN3-R (which covers both equivariances)

+StyleGAN2-ADA for smaller input sets, with fewer images for training

 # How to train NVidia's StyleGAN3
-PyTorch implementation of the NeurIPS 2021 paper
+PyTorch implementation of the NeurIPS 2021 paper Different configurations for different input resolutions